 The Hotel Hermitage Monte-Carlo holds a historical and geographical place of prominence within Monaco.
 Perched on the Mediterranean Sea, the hotel provides breathtaking views of the picturesque waterfront.
 This hotel has offered guests a serene and lighthearted atmosphere since the early 1900s while also becoming a premier destination for wine connoisseurs.

-The ambience of the hotel is designed around the Belle Époque to showcase the ideals of romance, happiness, and serenity.
+The hotel's ambiance is designed around the Belle Époque to showcase the ideals of romance, happiness, and serenity.
 The color palette demonstrates a simple elegance with a bright color palette, dominated by white with accents of color to create a soothing, pure environment.
-Each 278 rooms and suites are also decorated in the same discreet, classic Mediterranean style that is both warm and inviting.
+All of the 278 rooms and suites are decorated in the same discreet, classic Mediterranean style that is warm and inviting.

-The Hotel Hermitage Monte-Carlo is a virtual haven or serenity and a refuge for the most discerning wine connoisseurs.
+The Hotel Hermitage Monte-Carlo is a virtual haven of serenity and a refuge for the most discerning wine connoisseurs.